truenas/middleware/docs/userguide/freenas_storage.rst

 *PUSH* will immediately attempt to replicate its latest snapshot to *PULL*.
-If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots` tab of *PULL*, as seen in Figure 8.3c.
+If the replication is successful, the snapshot will appear in the :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> Snapshots` tab of *PULL*, as seen in Figure 8.3c.
 If the snapshot is not replicated, see :ref:`Troubleshooting Replication` for troubleshooting tips.

 **Figure 8.3c: Verifying the Snapshot was Replicated**